anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   Examples for certification request data structures are:

   * PKCS#10 {{RFC2986}}.
-This certification request structure is self-signed to protect its integrity and prove possession of the private key that corresponds to the public key included in the request.
+This certification request structure is self-signed to protect its integrity and to prove possession of the private key that corresponds to the public key included in the request.

   * CRMF {{RFC4211}}.
 This certificate request message format also supports